 Sleepers look good and are fairly easy to make safe and if fixed on there side form a seat to work from or rest.

-How many sleepers to make a raised bed.
+How many sleepers to make a basic raised bed.

 Building raised garden beds

 Whether you choose to build the bed yourself, or employ a professional, will depend on your skill and budget.
 Beds using stone or brick might be best left to experts unless you have hard landscaping experience.